dynobase-icon

 DynamoDB Global Tables Encryption

 By default, DynamoDB enables encryption of all your data stored within tables with an AWS KMS (Key Management Service) key.
-However, when using customer managed customer master key in KMS to encrypt your data within DynamoDB global tables, each regional replica of your global table requires an in-region customer managed key.
-Therefore, you can use customer managed CMKs (Customer Master Key) in all AWS regions with global tables feature present.
+However, when using a customer managed customer master key in KMS to encrypt your data within DynamoDB global tables, each regional replica of your global table requires an in-region customer managed key.
+Therefore, you can use customer managed CMKs (Customer Master Key) in all AWS regions with the global tables feature present.

 AWS KMS Keys